-The 10 markets -- selected through a competitive process -- that will participate in the Farmers Market Training Network Program are: Berkeley Springs Farmers Market, Buckhannon-Upshur Farmers Market, Fayette County Farmers Market, Lewisburg Farmers Market, Mineral County Farmers Market, Monroe County Farmers Market, Pocahontas County Farmers Market, Putnam County Farmers Market, The Wild Ramp (a local foods outlet in Huntington) and Williamson Farmers Market.The program is being launched by the WVFMA in partnership with the West Virginia Food & Farm Coalition, West Virginia University Extension and the WV Community Development Hub.The two-year program will provide training and networking opportunities as well as business-planning support to the selected markets.
+CHARLESTON, W.Va. -- Ten farmers markets have been selected to participate in a training pilot program by the West Virginia Farmers Market Association.The 10 markets -- selected through a competitive process -- that will participate in the Farmers Market Training Network Program are: Berkeley Springs Farmers Market, Buckhannon-Upshur Farmers Market, Fayette County Farmers Market, Lewisburg Farmers Market, Mineral County Farmers Market, Monroe County Farmers Market, Pocahontas County Farmers Market, Putnam County Farmers Market, The Wild Ramp (a local foods outlet in Huntington) and Williamson Farmers Market.The program is being launched by the WVFMA in partnership with the West Virginia Food & Farm Coalition, West Virginia University Extension and the WV Community Development Hub.The two-year program will provide training and networking opportunities as well as business-planning support to the selected markets.

-Reach Megan Workman at firstname.lastname@example.org or 304-348-5113.
+.Reach Megan Workman at firstname.lastname@example.org or 304-348-5113.